plancky/blog/content/posts/floating_bits.md

 Now, Binary number system.
 Consisting of only two symbols 0 and 1,
 > In the Binary system, a number is represented by 0 or 1, where each digit represents the coefficient for a power of 2 for it's place.

->Mathematically if N is a Real number, its binary equivalent $$x_b x_{b-1} \cdots x_1 x_0 . x_{-1} \cdots x_{a+1} x_{a}$$ has the relation,
+>Mathematically, if N is a any number, its binary equivalent $$x_b x_{b-1} \cdots x_1 x_0 . x_{-1} \cdots x_{a+1} x_{a}$$ has the relation,
 > $$ N = \sum_{i=a}^b{x_i 2^i}  $$
 > where $x_i = {0,1}$

 $$ (1001)_2 = 1.2^3 + 0.
 2^2 + 0.2^1 + 1.2^0 = 9 $$
 $$ (1001.01)_2 = 1.2^3 + 0.
 2^2 + 0.2^1 + 1.2^0 + 0.2^{-1} + 1.2^{-2} = 9.25 $$

 The Binary number system readily finds its way in the most uselful Binary device (No pun intended) humans ever created, _**the transistor**_ .
-The transistor can either be **ON** if it outputs current and **OFF** otherwise.
-Computers are built on these small devices and therfore to work with such a system binary seemed as the perfect choice until.... we came short on the abilities of our memory devices.
+A transistor can either be **ON** (__if it outputs current__) or **OFF** otherwise.
+Computers are built on these small devices and therfore to work with such a binary system, the binary number system seemed as the perfect choice until.... we came short on the abilities of our memory devices.

-A bit alone can attain only two states (ON or OFF) and therefore it only represents two possible values based on it's state, namely ```0``` and ```1```, but an list of $n$ bits can collectively exist in $2^n$ unique combinations or states.
-This allows us to store $2^n$ different numbers in memory mapped directly from a unique combination of the list of stored bits.
+A bit alone can attain only two states (ON or OFF) and therefore it can only represent two possible values based on it's state, conventionally ```0``` and ```1```, but an list of $n$ bits can collectively exist in $2^n$ unique combinations or states.
+This allows us to store $2^n$ different numbers in memory, each mapped directly from a unique combination of the list of stored bits.

-The most fundamental unit of computer memory is a register, which stores the value of list of bits.

-We will learn in the next bit about how limited memory forced people to look for new systems which build upon the traditional binary number system.
+{{< notice info >}}
+* Information is stored in computer memory as lists of bits of fixed length (8-bit, 64-bit), each list is known as a **register**, fundamentally storing values in variables comes down to filling these **registers**.

-> It is helpful to view number systems as a one-one linear mapping from the set of all possible states to the Real Number line.
+* It is helpful to view number systems as a one-one linear mapping from the set of all possible states to the Real Number line.
 The idea being that if you have such a mapping at your disposal you can figure out the only unique real number corresponding to a given array of bits, which is what a computer needs to do in order to store numbers.
+{{< /notice >}}

 ## Fixed-point numbers
 In a fixed-point representation, we fix our imaginary decimal point somewhere in middle of our list of bits and store numbers accordingly.